EdvardM/railsgirls-ruby/src/basics.md

-**irb** stands for "interactive Ruby interpreter" and allows you to try out code immediately. irb comes automatically with all Ruby installations. **Pry** is an irb replacementthat makes testing Ruby code much more nice, has fancy colours and whatnot.
+**irb** stands for "interactive Ruby interpreter" and allows you to try out code immediately. irb comes automatically with all Ruby installations. **Pry** is an irb replacement that makes testing Ruby code much more nice, has fancy colours and whatnot.
 From now on I'll assume you use Pry (install instructions under 'Tools' below), but you can use just irb if you like.